KRolander/QEMU_CPUFreq_Zynq/README.md

 sudo dpkg -i force-architecture i386 glibc
 ```
 ### Cross-compile tools
-For comiling Xilinx tools the version of gcc sould be >= 6.O, I recommande to use gcc ARM tools, that you can find [Here] (https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads)
+For comiling Xilinx tools the version of gcc sould be >= 6.O, I recommande to use gcc ARM tools, that you can find at (https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-a/downloads)

 ### Create a work environment
 In the following steps we download Xilinx tools and the Xilinx-Linux kernel.
 The ${CUSTOMDIR_WORKENV} variable is the path to your work environment (that you can initialize how you wish).